sandhawke/open-namespace-process/README.md

 This is an evolving draft of the "open namespace process".
 It is phrased for use with activitystreams, but the changes to generalize it would be trivial.

-See [format](./format.md) for some thoughts on a possible database format.

 ----

 ## The "namespace database"